Kokate-Rushik/50-python-project-challenge/01_personal_diary/ReadME.md

 ## 📝 Description

 As a part of **50 Python Project Challenge**, it is the 1st project.
-The goal of this project is the to get familar with file I/O (Input and Output) in Python.
+The goal of this project is the to get familiar with file I/O (Input and Output) in Python.
 The app allows to write entries in .txt file, ensuring that each entries is preceded with exact data and time of creation

 ## 🚀 Features
 * **Write-Entries** - Takes Title and Content as input directly from the terminal